Blog Layout

 By Floros & Associates June 24, 2022

 The Greater Good, host Jeff Wohler talks to Jim Floros about his lifelong career in the nonprofit sector.
-The chat kicks off with Jim walking through his storied career and his inspiration and lifelong quest to make the world a better place.
+The chat kicks off with Jim walking through his storied career and his inspiration.

 Share by: